oceanbase/ob-samples/README.md

 We welcome contributions from anyone, thanks to all [contributors](https://github.com/oceanbase/ob-samples/graphs/contributors)!

+We have created some issues on GitHub for some samples which are simple and good for first time contributors: https://github.com/oceanbase/ob-samples/issues/16.

 In the module, make sure to include the following files:

 - code files